SumayaAzadJerin/Movie-Recommendation-System-/README.md

 Nowadays, recommendation system is popular on various platform like Netflix,Amamzon, facebook and so on.This project is used to build movie recommendation system using python in machine learning environment.
 This is content based recommendation system where the system will take data from user, either user will click movie or rate any movie, so the system will save the information on its database and  suggest user the similar content.
 If user put more input the system will be more accurate.

- You can clerk in any movie that you want to watch and the system will provide 10 recommendation list of movies that related with.Here are our output:
+ You can search any movie that you want to watch and the system will provide 10 recommendation list of movies that related with.Here are our output: